 - Asset Selection Specify the specific assets included in the Group. - IP List Specify the IP addresses of the Assets included in the Group. - IP Range Specify the range of IP addresses of the Assets that are included in the Group.

 There are different procedures for creating each type of Asset Group.

 To create an asset selection type asset group:

-1. Click Create Asset Group.
+- 1. Go to Groups > Asset Groups. - 2.
+Click Create Asset Group.

 The Create Asset Group panel appears.